You want to make the world a better place?

 No one is better at selling in a “California Cool” style than Bedros.
 He’s the guy that Frank Kern goes to for advice.

-Last year I hired Bedros to help me go from zero-to-hero in terms of my phone sales skills.
-It’s an essential part of my business transformation, because selling via phone and in face-to-face conversations is how I convince people to attend my Perfect Life Workshops or to hire me to speak at their events.
+Several years ago, I hired Bedros to help me go from zero-to-hero in terms of my phone sales skills.
+It’s an essential part of my business transformation, because selling via phone and in face-to-face conversations is how I convince people to attend my mastermind events, do one-on-one coaching with Early To Rise, or to hire me to speak at their events.

 The best way to get better at sales calls is to do more sales calls — and to get expert feedback on how to get better.